nomad-cli/houston/README.md

 Now convert the p12 file to a pem file:

+**Unencrypted private key (do not store this certificate in version control)**

     $ openssl pkcs12 -in cert.p12 -out apple_push_notification.pem -nodes -clcerts

+**Encrypted private key**

+    $ openssl pkcs12 -in cert.p12 -out apple_push_notification.pem -aes256 -clcerts

+You'll have to specify the password in the `APN_CERTIFICATE_PASSPHRASE` environment variable if you use the encrypted option.

 ## Creator